Top 10 Best Cities in the United States

 15 Tampa, Florida

-Great city to explore with tons of sights to see and things to do.
-Love the beaches, aquarium, zoo, Busch Gardens, cool neighborhoods, and everything in between.
+Tampa is a great city to explore with tons of sights to see and things to do.
+I love the beaches, aquarium, zoo, Busch Gardens, and the cool neighborhoods.

 I've lived in Tampa for 12 years.
 There's simply no better place in the U.S. to live.
-So beautiful, and so many things to do.
+It's so beautiful, and there are so many things to do.

 Love the cool neighborhoods, palm trees, and beautiful beaches nearby.